-NativeContainer allows a job to access data shared with the main thread rather than working with a copy.
+NativeContainer objects also allow a job to access data shared with the main thread rather than working with a copy.

 By default, when a job has access to a

-NativeContainer, it has both read and write access.
+NativeContainer instance, it has both read and write access.
 This configuration can slow performance.
-The C# Job System does not allow you to schedule a job that has write access to a
+This is because the job system doesn’t allow you to schedule a job that has write access to a

-NativeContainer at the same time as another job that is writing to it.
+NativeContainer instance at the same time as another job that’s writing to it.

-If a job does not need to write to a
+However, If a job doesn’t need to write to a

 NativeContainer with the